-- Continuing extrajudicial killings of Karapatan human rights workers: On January 6, 2021, Karapatan human rights worker Aldren Enriquez was killed.137 On July 25, 2021, Karapatan human rights worker Marlon Napire was killed.138 At least 15 human rights workers of Karapatan have been killed since July 2016. - Continuing judicial harassment: - Court hearings continue at the Quezon City Metropolitan Trial Court Branch 37 where the malicious charge of perjury was filed by National Security Adviser Hermogenes Esperon Jr. against Karapatan national officers Elisa Tita Lubi, Cristina Palabay, Roneo Clamor, Edita Burgos, Fr.
+- Continuing judicial harassment: - Court hearings continue at the Quezon City Metropolitan Trial Court Branch 37 where the malicious charge of perjury was filed by National Security Adviser Hermogenes Esperon Jr. against Karapatan national officers Elisa Tita Lubi, Cristina Palabay, Roneo Clamor, Edita Burgos, Fr.
 Wilfredo Ruazol, Gabriela Krista Dalena and Jose Mari Callueng and three other human rights defenders were filed.
 The warrants of arrest against Palabay and the Karapatan national officers in 2020, while Palabay was participating in the UN Human Rights Council session, emanated from this case.
-At this point, the prosecutors and lawyers from the Office of the Solicitor General have presented their witnesses and evidence against Palabay et. al. The motion to file demurrer to evidence by Palabay et. al. was not granted by the presiding judge, and hence the defence's presentation of witnesses and evidence will commence in June 2022. - The trumped-up criminal charges of frustrated murder filed against Karapatan National Chairperson Elisa Tita Lubi and Karapatan Southern Mindanao Secretary General Jayvee Apiag was filed at the Davao City Regional Trial Court Branch 52 on back to the investigation phase. # The Alban family's legal representation didn't have access to this decision.
-Since Alban's death, his family has been asking for the application of the Minnesota and Istanbul protocol, which provides for the exhumation of the body in the presence of independent international experts.
-Association; Special Rapporteur on the situation of human rights defenders; Special Rapporteur on the rights of indigenous peoples and Special Rapporteur on the promotion and protection of human rights and fundamental freedoms while countering terrorism; Special Rapporteur on violence against women, its causes and consequences; Working Group on discrimination against women and girls.
+At this point, the prosecutors and lawyers from the Office of the Solicitor General have presented their witnesses and evidence against Palabay et. al. The motion to file demurrer to evidence by Palabay et. al. was not granted by the presiding judge, and hence the defence's presentation of witnesses and evidence will commence in June 2022. - The trumped-up criminal charges of frustrated murder filed against Karapatan National Chairperson Elisa Tita Lubi and Karapatan Southern Mindanao Secretary General Jayvee Apiag was filed at the Davao City Regional Trial Court Branch 52 on March 12, 2021.
+Lubi and Apiag filed separate petitions for bail.
+Their respective motions to dismiss were not granted by the court and hence the trial continues.
+168 - Karapatan paralegals Nimfa Lanzanas and Renalyn Tejero were arrested in March 2021 on trumped up charges - both remain in jail to this day.
+In February 2020, Alexander Philip Abinguna was arrested on charges based on planted evidence.
+169 - Meanwhile, two Karapatan human rights workers who faced trumped up charges have had the charges against them dismissed.
+More information on their cases.
+170 - Former Karapatan Caraga secretary general and community health worker Dr. Natividad Castro was arrested in February 2022 and was also eventually released in March 2022.
+Castro previously participated in UN Human Rights Council sessions in 2012 and 2016.171 - Continuing online threats and cyber-attacks: Palabay and Karapatan continue to be subjects of disinformation, online threats and harassment.
+Rappler, an online news site, published this investigative report on this.172 Palabay continues to be a subject of online disinformation and threats, as forms of reprisals on her human rights work, especially after she received the Franco-German Ministerial Prize for Human Rights and the Rule of Law.173 In 2021, Karapatan's website experienced waves of cyber-attacks.174